Mind the Context: Attention-Guided Weak-to-Strong Consistency for Enhanced Semi-Supervised Medical Image Segmentation

-In the domain of SSL, consistency regularization has emerged as a key technique to use unannotated data to improve model performance ~\cite{oliver2018realistic,bortsova2019semi,li2020transformation,luo2021semi,wang2020double,zhu2021improving}.
+In the domain of SSL, consistency regularization has emerged as a key technique to use unannotated data to improve model performance \cite{oliver2018realistic,bortsova2019semi,li2020transformation,luo2021semi,wang2020double,zhu2021improving}.
 The principle behind consistency regularization requires the model to produce consistent predictions on different perturbations of the input data.
-This is particularly relevant in medical imaging, where slight variations in image acquisition parameters or patient positioning can lead to variations in the appearance of the same anatomical structures ~\cite{litjens2017survey}.
-Despite the remarkable performance of consistency Regularization, a critical limitation in current methods is their reliance on random perturbations to simulate data variability ~\cite{Yang_2023_CVPR}.
-This approach, while effective for natural images with clear foreground-background distinctions, may not fully capture the complex high-dimensional semantic information of medical images.
-For example, in Fig 1, a model can easily segment a cat from the background in a scene because of the significant variation in pixels.
-However, segmenting organs or tissues from images not only requires the injection of proprietary semantic information but there are no clear pixel differences between different categories.
-This discrepancy between the natural images and the medical images calls for a specialized perturbation strategy tailored for semi-supervised medical image segmentation, a gap that existing works have yet to adequately address.
+This is particularly relevant in medical imaging, where slight variations in image acquisition parameters or patient positioning can lead to variations in the appearance of the same anatomical structures \cite{litjens2017survey}.
+However, despite the remarkable performance of consistency regularization in general computer vision tasks, its direct application to medical image segmentation faces two significant challenges that limit its effectiveness in clinical applications: